ResearchComputing/RCAMP/README.md

 **accounts** - The accounts app contains all code for the creation, review, and approval of account requests.
 Also contained in this app is all code necessary for managing users and groups.

+**projects** - The projects app contains all code for the request and management of projects and compute-time allocations.

 **mailer** - The mailer app contains all code for sending emails from app-wide signals.

 **endpoints** - The endpoints app exposes a selection of RESTful endpoints for accessing RCAMP data.